Chapter 04

 🚫

-Do Not Implement Your Own AES
+Do Not Implement Your Own Crypto

 Use your platform's built-in crypto library.
 Correct implementations must protect against timing attacks and other subtle leaks, which is extremely difficult to get right from scratch.